-The Sun suffers an episode of significant mass loss on the AGB via a strong stellar wind.
+The Sun suffers an episode of significant mass loss on the asymptotic giant branch via a strong stellar wind.
 Thermal pulses are ceasing at this point as the Sun becomes a postasymptotic giant branch star (P-AGB), with only a fraction of its initial mass left and the other part returned to the interstellar medium.
 As more hydrogen of the envelope is ejected into space, hotter layers are uncovered and the Sun begins to move in the Hertzsprung-Russell diagram toward higher surface temperatures (horizontally to the left).
 When the surface of the Sun becomes hot enough, the intense ultraviolet radiation ionizes the expanding ejecta, which begin to fluoresce brightly as a planetary nebula (PN).
-Two examples for planetary nebulae, the Dumbbell Nebula and the Cat's Eye Nebula, are shown in color Figures 3 and 4 on pages 615 and 616, respectively.
+Two examples for planetary nebulae, the Dumbbell Nebula and the Cat's Eye Nebula, are shown in color Figs. 3 and 4 on page 633 and 634, respectively.
 The residual core is called a planetary nebula nucleus (PNN).
-Eventually, the hydrogen envelope disappears and the hydrogen burning shell extinguishes.
+Eventually, there is no hydrogen envelope left and the hydrogen burning shell extinguishes.
 The luminosity decreases rapidly causing the evolutionary track to turn downward and slightly to the right.
-The Sun will then end its existence as a white dwarf with a mass of $\approx 0.5\,M\odot$ , consisting mainly of carbon and oxygen.
+The Sun will then end its existence as a white dwarf with a mass of $\approx 0.5 M{\odot}$ , consisting mainly of carbon and oxygen.
 It is supported by electron degeneracy pressure and cools slowly by radiating away its thermal energy.

-In the above discussion, the evolution beyond the red giant branch is rather uncertain because of our incomplete knowledge for predicting convection and mass loss.
-That these effects will occur has been demonstrated by stellar observations, but a deeper understanding is lacking at present.
+It must be stressed again that in the above discussion the evolution beyond the red giant branch is rather uncertain because of our incomplete knowledge on how to predict convection and mass loss.
+That these effects will indeed occur has been demonstrated by stellar observations, but a deeper understanding is lacking at present.
 It is generally accepted that each thermal pulse during the TP-AGB phase provides favorable conditions for another dredge-up episode after the end of flash-burning in the helium shell.
-The convective envelope reaches deep into the intershell region, carrying the products of helium burning (mainly carbon, but also elements heavier than iron) to the stellar surface.
-This process is referred to as the third dredge-up (labeled "TDU" in Figure 1.6) and increases the carbon abundance in the envelope relative to other elements, for example, oxygen.
-Stars for which the number ratio of carbon to oxygen in their atmospheres exceeds unity are called carbon stars.
+The convective envelope reaches deep into the star below the bottom of the hydrogen burning shell and carries the products from hydrogen and helium shell burning, in particular helium and carbon, to the stellar surface.
+This process is referred to as the "third dredge-up" and increases the carbon abundance in the envelope relative to other elements, for example, oxygen.
+Stars for which the number ratio of carbon to oxygen exceeds unity are called carbon stars.
 Many of these have been observed and most are believed to correspond to stars in their TP-AGB phase.
 As will be seen later, AGB stars are also the source of many heavy nuclides with mass numbers beyond A = 60.
 Stellar models predict that these (s-process) nuclei are also dredged up to the surface where they can be observed in stellar atmospheres.
-The first direct evidence that nucleosynthesis takes place in stars and that the products could be mixed to the surface was the observation of radioactive technetium in certain (S-type) carbon stars (Section 1.1).
+In fact, the first direct evidence that nucleosynthesis takes place in stars and that the products could be mixed to the surface was the observation of radioactive technetium in certain (S-type) carbon stars (Section 1.1).
 For more information on AGB stars, see Habing and Olofsson (2004).